d2l-ai/d2l-en/chapter_computer-vision/kaggle-gluon-cifar10.md

 ## Read the Data Set

-Next, we can create the `ImageFolderDataset` instance to read the organized data set containing the original image files, where each data instance includes the image and label.
+Next, we can create the `ImageFolderDataset` instance to read the organized dataset containing the original image files, where each data instance includes the image and label.

 ```{.python .input  n=10}
 # Read the original image file.
 Flag=1 indicates that the input image has